ThomasWinn/GovernMint/README.md

 (one sentence per bullet, maximum 4 bullets):**

 * Utilizing vue-chart.js to display graphs on user transactions
+* I thought filtering for mulitple transactions was a hard thing to conceptually think about at first.
+ALSO Adding to CSV (On filtered transactions and all Transactions)

 Which (if any) device integration(s) does your app support?